Karna Shakya: Tourism

 Shakya is known as a father of tourism in Nepal.
 In 1998, he started the first ever tourism project "Visit Nepal Year 1998" which helped to bring awareness about the country.
 This was followed by Sports Himalaya Year 2000.

 Social work

 In 1987, Shakya lost his wife and daughter from cancer.
 At the time, there were no cancer treatment facilities in Nepal and if someone got cancer they had to go abroad for treatment.
 After he went through a very painful ordeal, he single-handedly started a national campaign to bring awareness on cancer prevention.
 He was instrumental in establishing the first cancer hospital in Bharatpur, Nepal.
 He mobilized public opinion so that a national tax on cigarettes, of one paise, was raised to pay for it.
 He was President of the Nepal Cancer Relief Society and served as an adviser on its board of directors.
 He was member of B.P.
-Koirala Memorial Cancer Hospital.
+Koirala Memorial Cancer Hospital..

+In 2020, his social trust, Karna Positive Trust, partnered with Plus Leader and founders, namely Kim Baaden and Kovid Panthy to provide positive leadership training to Nepalese youths.

+He was also awarded an Honorary Membership by the Rotary Club of Rajdhani.